-While the Company may grant awards to employees, officers, non-employee directors, consultants and advisors which become exercisable at different times or within different periods, the Company has generally granted awards to employees and officers that are exercisable on a cumulative basis, with 25% exercisable on the first anniversary of the date of grant, and 6.25% quarterly thereafter.
+While the Company may grant options to employees, officers, non-employee directors, consultants and advisors which become exercisable at different times or within different periods, the Company has generally granted options to employees, officers, consultants and advisors that are exercisable on a cumulative basis, with 25% exercisable on the first anniversary of the date of grant, and 6.25% quarterly thereafter.
 In addition, the Company has generally granted awards to non-employee directors that are exercisable on a cumulative basis, with 8.33% exercisable each quarter.
 The requisite service period is normally four years for employees and officers and three years for non-employee directors.
 The contractual life of the options is ten years.

 The Directors' Plan provides for non-employee directors of the Company to receive option grants upon initial appointment as a director and annually thereafter in connection with the Company's annual general meeting of shareholders if they are continuing to serve as a director at such time.
-Under the Directors' Plan, the Company initially reserved 250,000 shares for such awards.
-The number of shares available under the Directors' Plan may be increased annually on July 1st of each year, from 2007 until 2015, by an amount equal to the number of shares granted during the prior calendar year under the Directors' Plan.
-As of March 31, 2007, there were options outstanding to purchase an aggregate of 26,643 common shares under the Directors' Plan.
+Under the Directors' Plan, the Company initially reserved 250,000 shares for such awards, subject to an annual increase through 2015 in shares available by an amount equal to the number of shares granted during the Company's prior calendar year under the Directors' Plan.
+In May 2007, the Company amended the Directors' Plan to fix the aggregate number of shares issuable upon the exercise of options issued under the Directors' Plan to an aggregate of 250,000 shares and to eliminate the annual increase in available shares.
+As of September 30, 2007, there were 26,643 options outstanding under the Directors' Plan.

-A summary of the Company's share option activity and related information for the nine months ended March 31, 2007 is as follows:
+A summary of the Company's share option activity and related information for the three months ended September 30, 2007 is as follows: